Posts

 1. Set Expectations Early

 Imagine being a speaker juggling three upcoming events.
-You’re grateful when one organizer sends you a welcome packet that clearly spells out key dates, formats, and submission deadlines, removing the need to dig through scattered emails.
+You’re grateful when one organizer sends you a welcome packet that clearly spells out key dates, formats, and submission deadlines, so you don’t have to dig through scattered emails to find what you need.

-That’s the kind of experience you want to create.
+That’s the experience to aim for.
 From the start, give speakers a clear roadmap.
-Tools like eShow’s Conference Management software mean your speakers always know where to find deadlines and forms, so there’s no more inbox searches or missing attachments.
+Tools like eShow’s Conference Management software give speakers one place to find deadlines and forms — no inbox searches, no missing attachments.

-Mass-produced or automated emails can still be personalized, and your speakers will appreciate it.
+Automated emails can still be personalized, and your speakers will notice.
 Mention their specific topic.
 Refer to how their session fits into the theme.
-This helps set a collaborative tone and encourages prompt responses.
-Plus, personalized communication lowers the chances of misalignment or missed details.
+Small touches like these set a collaborative tone and encourage prompt responses.
+They also lower the chances of missed details, because a speaker who feels like they’re being talked to directly reads more carefully than one who feels like they’re on a list.

-You can use tools to handle reminders automatically, but don’t skip the part where you send a quick note that says ‘Looking forward to your session!’
-That’s what makes the connection meaningful.
+Use tools to handle reminders automatically, but don’t skip the quick note that says “Looking forward to your session.”
+That’s what makes the connection real.

-Give speakers a portal or dashboard where they can update session and/or speaker profiles, upload materials, view deadlines, and track what’s outstanding.
-With eShow’s speaker and session management tools, everything’s ready and easy to find, so you’re not digging through your inbox at midnight for a missing bio.
+Give speakers a portal where they can update their profile, upload materials, view deadlines, and track what’s outstanding.
+With eShow’s speaker and session management tools, everything’s in one spot, so nobody’s digging through their inbox at midnight for a missing bio.

-It’s the difference between last-minute scrambling and feeling ready when the event opens.
+It’s the difference between last-minute scrambling and walking into event day ready.

 Your speakers are investing their time and expertise.
-The easier you make their journey, the more likely they’ll deliver polished and engaging presentations and want to work with you again.
+The easier you make their part of the process, the more likely they’ll deliver a strong session — and want to work with you again.

-• The speaker checklist provides descriptions, direct links to tasks, deadline dates, and more, with the option to check off each item
+• A speaker checklist with descriptions, direct links to tasks, and deadline dates, with the option to check off each item as it’s done

-• Offer optional tech checks or AV dry runs, especially for virtual/hybrid sessions
+• Optional tech checks or AV dry runs, especially for virtual or hybrid sessions

-• Share audience insights (e.g., expected size, industry focus) so they can tailor content
+• Audience insights (expected size, industry focus) so speakers can tailor their content

 • Send reminders for bios, headshots, or slides